Deaf Adult Upgrading Program

 DDS provides a literacy program in American Sign Language for Deaf adults who want to improve their literacy skills in the following areas: reading, writing, numeracy/math, computers, and employment preparation.

-Our program is hosted all year long and reflects the Ontario Adult Literacy Curriculum Framework (OALCF) six competencies plus improves knowledge, attitudes and behaviors for the work place provided in American Sign Language (ASL) to individuals that are culturally Deaf, oral deaf, deafened and hard of hearing.
+Our program is hosted all year long and reflects the Ontario Adult Literacy Curriculum Framework (OALCF) six competencies plus improves knowledge, attitudes, and behaviors for the workplace provided in American Sign Language (ASL) to individuals that are culturally Deaf, oral deaf, deafened and hard of hearing.

 Stefanie Gibbons